 Through Reimagining Rent, we are committed to accelerating the innovations that have the potential to improve the private rented sector for vulnerable renters, including those on low incomes.
 We know that concentrated innovation at a local-level can create models for others to follow.
 This is our second cohort to the programme, which is funded by the Nationwide Foundation.
-Over the next six months, seven initiatives will be supported to strengthen their business models, demonstrate their impact and grow their potential to scale.
+Over the next six months, six initiatives will be supported to strengthen their business models, demonstrate their impact and grow their potential to scale.

 Ethical Rental Sector aims to provide a reliably affordable, quality rental experience for London’s “City Makers” – a term similar to Key Worker that includes a broader spectrum of industries where employees are routinely paid insufficiently to meet rental affordability standards.
 It aims to do this by growing a permanent portfolio of ‘Smart HMOs’, sustainably using the capital’s large resource of under-occupied family homes, refurbished and extended to provide a market leading occupier experience – all underpinned by quality design and a focus on community.